-All documents referred to in the accompanying Notice can be obtained for inspection by writing to the Company at its email ID investorservices@tcfcfinance.com and companysecretary@tcfcfinance.com till the date of AGM.
+- 13. All documents referred to in the accompanying Notice and the Explanatory Statement can be obtained for inspection by writing to the Company at its email ID investorservices@tcfcfinance.com and marking cc to companysecretary@tcfcfinance.com till the date of AGM. - 14.
+Members seeking any information or clarification on the accounts are requested to send in writing queries to the Company, at least ten days before the date of the Meeting to enable the Company to keep the information ready at the Meeting.

-10. Registration of email ID and Bank Account details:
+15. Registration of email ID and Bank Account details: